 You just need to email us under the subject ‘Jobs and events’, with a small description of the Job/Event and the external links.
 We only accept Jobs/Events related to the field of data-visualization.
 There’s no cost to use this service.

 With thousands of infographics published, and dozens of new submissions every week, it’s natural that some minor lapses may occur.
-If you found a duplicate infographic on our Tumblr, or a incorrect credit attribution, just send us an email under the subject ‘Suggestions’, and we’ll get on it right away.
+If you found an incorrect credit attribution, just send us an email under the subject ‘Suggestions’, and we’ll get on it right away.

 Commercially, no, but we have several partnerships with agencies and designers.
 If you want to know more about our partnerships, just contact us.